KCL-BMEIS/OOP/week4B.md

 --

 The bracket operator is allowed to take any number of arguments
-- you can even multiple overloads with different numbers of arguments in the same class!
+- you can even have multiple overloads, each with different numbers of arguments in the same class!
 - in our case, we just need it to take 2 arguments: the coordinates of the desired pixel